 In April 2006, Sterling announced the realignment of the management of its three trust and investment services affiliates, Church Capital Management, LLC, Bainbridge Securities, Inc. and Sterling Financial Trust Company.
 The original acquisition agreements for Church Capital Management and Bainbridge Securities included contingent consideration payments to the principals of both companies based upon them attaining certain required performance measurements over a five year period from the date of acquisition.
-Under the guidance of Statement No. 141, the contingent payments were to be treated as additional consideration adjusted performance measurements over a five year period from the date of acquisition agreements, the realignment of the trust and investment services segment triggered a change to the terms of the contingent payments, thereby accelerating the recognition of the goodwill in the amount of \$6.6 million and converting the contingent payments into installment payments to be released bi-annually from escrow over serven years, regardless of the performance of Church Capital Management or Bainbridge Securities.
+Under the guidance of Statement No. 141, the contingent payments were to be treated as additional consideration and capitalized as goodwill at the time the future payments were earned.
+Per the terms of the original acquisition agreements, the realignment of the trust and investment services segment triggered a change to the terms of the contingency payments, thereby accelerating the recognition of the goodwill in the amount of \$6.6 million and converting the contingent payments into installment payments to be released bi-annually from escrow over seven years, regardless of the performance of Church Capital Management or Bainbridge Securities.